Perceptual error optimization for Monte Carlo rendering: Discrete optimization

 The goal is to find a permutation $\Permutation(\SampleSetImage)$ that minimizes the perceptual error~\eqref{eq:PerceptualError}.
 The optimization problem~\eqref{eq:MinimizationProblem} thus takes the form

-We can explore the permutation space $\AllPermutations(\SampleSetImage)$ by swapping the sample- \WrapFigure{illustrations/sample-relocation.ai}{0.27}{4mm}{-3mm}{-9mm} set assignments between pixels.
-The minimization requires updating the image estimate $\EstimatedImage(\Permutation(\SampleSetImage))$ for each permutation $\Permutation(\SampleSetImage)$, \ie after each swap.
-Such updates are costly as they involve multiple ray-tracing operations for each of potentially millions of swaps.
+We can explore the permutation space $\AllPermutations(\SampleSetImage)$ by swapping the sample-set assignments between pixels.
+The minimization requires \WrapFigure{figures/horizontal-search-space.ai}{0.27}{4mm}{-3.7mm}{-8mm} updating the image estimate $\EstimatedImage(\Permutation(\SampleSetImage))$ for each permutation $\Permutation(\SampleSetImage)$, \ie after every swap.
+Such updates are costly as they involve re-sampling both pixels in each of potentially millions of swaps.
 We need to eliminate these extra rendering invocations during the optimization to make it practical.
-To that end, we observe that for pixels solving similar light-transport integrals, swapping their sample sets gives a similar result to swapping their estimates (see~\cref{eq:RelocationEnergy}).
+To that end, we observe that for pixels solving similar light-transport integrals, swapping their sample sets gives a similar result to swapping their estimates.
 We therefore restrict the search space to permutations that can be generated through swaps between such (similar) pixels.
-This enables efficient optimization by directly swapping the pixel estimates of an initial rendering $\EstimatedImage(\SampleSetImage)$.
+This enables an efficient optimization scheme that directly swaps the pixel estimates of an initial rendering $\EstimatedImage(\SampleSetImage)$.

 \Paragraph{Error decomposition}